 About Open Air Beaverton

-Open Air Beaverton allows outdoor business expansion into private parking lots and public rights of way (on-street parking, sidewalks, and in some cases streets) through October 31, 2020.
+Open Air Beaverton allows temporary outdoor business expansion into private parking lots and public rights of way (on-street parking, sidewalks, and in some cases streets) until further notice.

 Private Parking Lot Expansion

 Eating/drinking establishments, recreational (gyms, yoga studios), personal services and retail businesses may temporarily expand into private parking lots, without a permit, if they follow the requirements.
 This is allowed city-wide.
 However, the addition of temporary weather apparatus such as canopies and heaters will require a permit.

 Eating / drinking establishments, recreational, personal services and retail businesses may temporarily expand into the adjacent parking lanes of city streets with an Open Air Permit from the City of Beaverton.

 This activity is allowed in the Old Town and Beaverton Central districts.
 In most cases, sidewalks in this area are too narrow to allow business expansion while keeping a clear walking path and ensuring appropriate social distancing.
 Existing sidewalk seating should be relocated to the parking lane.